USEPA/e-manifest/docs/src/components/beta-warning.md

         Please check back often for updates.
     </p>
     <p>
-        If you see any errors or have any questions, use the "suggest an edit" button in the top left.
+        If you see any errors or have any questions, use the "suggest an edit" button.
     </p>
 </div>